Banalian/ExtraLeaderboardPositions/README.md

 This can be used to see how far approximatly you are from getting a better trophy reward in a TOTD for example.

-If you have any ideas for features, i'd be happy to hear them !
+If you have any ideas for features, i'd be happy to hear them ! (you can use the issues or discord, in the OpenPlanet server)

 Please open an issue if you see any trouble.

 # Changelog
+## 1.3.1
+- Added and option to color the time difference (blue if negative, red otherwise)

 ## 1.3
 More customization !
 - Time difference : Show the time difference between a given time and all the other ones